 During 2015 / 2016 Timothy Nelson created Nathan in Mark Simpson’s Pleasure for Opera North and the Royal Opera, London, covered Belcore L’elisir d’amore for Opera North and Malatesta Don Pasquale for Glyndebourne On Tour as well as singing Messiah with the London Handel Orchestra, The Creation with the City of Birmingham Symphony Orchestra and Rossini Petite Messe Solennelle at the Three Choirs Festival.

-This season, he will cover Journalist Lulu for English National Opera, Dandini La cenerentola and Solanio The Merchant of Venice for Welsh National Opera and sing Sid Albert Herring for The Grange Festival.
+During 2016 / 2017, he covered Journalist Lulu for English National Opera, Dandini La cenerentola and Solanio The Merchant of Venice for Welsh National Opera and sing Sid Albert Herring for The Grange Festival.

 Away from singing, Timothy Nelson is an avid rugby and cricket fan and a keen golfer who can often be found on the golf course trying to lower his handicap.